saamo/gmatch/README.md

 # Gmatch

 There is a _catch_ in JavaScript language.
 When you want to match regular expression _globally_ and return only certain groups at the same time, well, it's not that simple.
-It is possible but you have to put a little effort into it.
-This module helps you.

-More about this typical _wtf_ problem can be found [here](http://stackoverflow.com/a/844049).
+It is possible but you have to put a little effort into it as you can see [here](http://stackoverflow.com/a/844049).
+This module will help you avoid writing this extra code.

 ## Install